spark-mv/cdn/Yael_Test.md

 In order to verify that the video statistics are recorded into your account, login to [your HolaCDN account] (http://www.holacdn.com/cp).

 Click on 'Show detailed statistics' and then on 'debug mode'.
-In order to see your latest CDN events recorded, click on 'Show recent events'.
+In order to see that your latest CDN events were recorded, click on 'Show recent events'.
 You should see a few lines with your IP address and browser information, which will look like:
 ```
 ID	            Timestamp               IP	            Zone    Country Browser	    Platform